kakther/md-app/REAME.md

 # Future Plans
 1. "Movie Detail" should be clickable
 2. Will add seperated browser for each movie
-3. Use will able to play movie
+3. User should be able to play movie